NicolasQueiroga/aps2-nlp/README.md

 ### Model Setup and Dynamic Deployment

-The FastAPI application includes a `/setup-model` endpoint that allows users to select and train an embedding model from a predefined list (e.g., `MiniLM-L6-v2`, `MPNet-base-v2`, `BERT-base-NLI`).
+The FastAPI application, accessible at [http://10.103.0.28:8000](http://10.103.0.28:8000), includes a `/setup-model` endpoint that allows users to select and train an embedding model from a predefined list (e.g., `MiniLM-L6-v2`, `MPNet-base-v2`, `BERT-base-NLI`).
 This endpoint checks if the chosen model’s parameters are already saved on the server.
 If they are, it raises an error indicating that the model is already available.
 Otherwise, it initiates training with an autoencoder, which fine-tunes the model’s embeddings specifically for the Steam games dataset, enhancing their relevance and compactness.
 By saving only the optimized parameters (e.g., as `.pth` files), we enable efficient storage management and easy model switching without uploading large files to GitHub.

 ### Fast Search and Efficient Embedding Storage